📍 3320 N. Federal Highway, Lighthouse Point, FL 33064📞 (954) 943-1100

 What about shoulder pain from sports?
 Athletic shoulder injuries — rotator cuff overuse, impingement from overhead sports — are addressed in the Sports Injury Recovery Program.

 How do I get started?
 Call (954) 943-1100 or contact us online.
-Located at 3320 N. Federal Highway, Suite 101, Lighthouse Point, FL 33064.
+Located at 3320 N. Federal Highway, Lighthouse Point, FL 33064.

 Ready to Feel Better?